davidbrowne/dsga/README.md

 ### The next steps
 * Official single header release: ```cxcm.hxx``` has been merged into ```dsga.hxx```, but it needs some testing before we make the first official release of dsga.
-* Documentation: currently being improved.
-The documentation that is offered is the source code and tests, this README page, and the GLSL specification.
-We are working on general usage documentation, API, some details on how it is implemented, and a quick motivation for the project.
 * Example projects: need small, medium, and large examples.
 The quick peek at the top of this page is a start.

 ## Usage